 Are short-lived, either breaking spontaneously or evolving into bullae through enlargement or coalescence.

 Bullae are blisters >1 cm in diameter containing serous or seropurulent fluid.
-When bullae are located within the epidermis, they present with thin and flaccid walls, which rupture resulting in erosions, scale, and crusts.
-Erosions are the result of loss of the superficial layers of the epidermis and (in the absence of secondary infection) typically heal without scarring.
+When bullae are located within the epidermis, they present with thin and flaccid walls, which rupture resulting in erosions, scale, and crust.
+Erosions are the result of loss of the superficial layers of the epidermis and, in the absence of secondary infection, typically heal without scarring.

-The fragility of a blister is related to body location (e.g., intraoral blisters typically present as erosions due to oral trauma, irrespective of localisation, within or below the epidermis).
-Friction blisters occur subcorneally, but present as tense bullae due to the thick stratum corneum of acral skin.
+The fragility of a blister is often related to anatomical location (e.g., intraoral blisters typically present as erosions due to the fragility of mucosa, irrespective of localisation of the bullae within or below the epidermis).
+Friction blisters occur below the corneal layer, but present as tense bullae due to the thick stratum corneum of volar skin.

-Bullae located intraepidermally are flaccid and rupture easily.
-They may demonstrate the Nikolsky's sign (pressure on unblistered skin in a bullous eruption with resultant shearing off of the epithelium) or the Asboe-Hansen sign (extension of blister into unblistered skin when pressure is applied to the top of the blister).
-These signs serve to demonstrate that in some diseases (e.g., pemphigus vulgaris and severe bullous drug eruptions) the extent of blistering is greater than observed by simple inspection.
+Bullae located in the epidermis are flaccid and rupture easily.
+The Nikolsky's sign may be demonstrated in a patient with intraepithelial bullae by the shearing off of the epithelium with lateral pressure on intact skin.
+For bullae developing in the basement membrane, the Asboe-Hansen sign is often elicited by the extension of the blister into unblistered skin when pressure is applied to the top of the blister.
+These signs serve to demonstrate that in some diseases (e.g., pemphigus vulgaris and bullous pemphigoid) the extent of blistering is greater than observed by inspection.

-Bullae located subepidermally are tense.
+Subepidermal bullae are tense.
 Subepidermal blisters may result in ulceration and scarring following rupture.
-Ulcers occur when both the epidermis and superficial dermis are lost, either as a consequence of the blistering process (e.g., epidermolysis bullosa), or resulting from secondary infection.
-Pigment is lost in the ulcer base as the melanocytes are lost in the blister roof.
+Ulcers occur when both the epidermis and superficial dermis are lost, either as a consequence of the blistering process (e.g., epidermolysis bullosa), or resulting from secondary infection and/or trauma.
+Pigment is lost in the ulcer base as the melanocytes are shed in the blister roof.

-Clinical features that should be noted when evaluating a patient with a blistering process are the presence of scales, crusts, milia, and scarring.
+Clinical features that should be noted when evaluating a patient with a blistering process are the presence of scale, crust, milia, and scarring.

-Scales are laminated masses of keratin.
-They may indicate a superficial blistering process such as pemphigus, infection-mediated desquamations, and drug eruptions (e.g., toxic epidermal necrolysis).
+Scale is laminated masses of keratin.
+It may indicate a superficial blistering process such as pemphigus, infection-mediated desquamations, and drug eruptions (e.g., toxic epidermal necrolysis).

-Crusts are dried exudate composed of serum, cells, and often bacteria.
-They may be found overlying erosions in one of the subtypes of pemphigus.
+Crust is dried exudate composed of serum, cells, and often bacteria.
+It may be found overlying erosions in pemphigus.

 Milia are white keratinous cysts 1 mm to 4 mm in diameter.
 When present in a blistering process they may suggest epidermolysis bullosa or porphyria cutanea tarda.

-Scarring is due to a blister developing at either the dermal-epidermal junction or subepidermally (e.g., basement membrane zone).
-The presence of urticarial plaques and excoriations (even in the absence of blisters) may be an early indicator of autoimmune blistering diseases (e.g., bullous pemphigoid and dermatitis herpetiformis).
+Scarring is due to a blister developing at either the dermal-epidermal junction (e.g., basement membrane zone) or the dermis.
+The presence of urticarial papules, plaques, and/or excoriations, even in the absence of blisters, may be an early indicator of autoimmune blistering diseases (e.g., bullous pemphigoid or dermatitis herpetiformis).

-KLB declares that she has no competing interests.
+JHM declares that he has no competing interests.